 - Action Takeaway 2: Practice mindfulness skills that help you stay in the present moment and use thought-stopping techniques to keep you from ruminating or spiraling into negative thoughts.

 Just like the stages of grief are not necessarily linear, the process of healing, reconstruction, and building yourself up will be bumpy.
-And just like grieving a death, the painful parts of a breakup may never completely go away.
-You want to continue to cultivate the feelings of peace when thinking about your old relationship, and embrace the lessons you’ve learned about yourself and about what you hope for in a future relationship.
+Just like grieving a death, the painful parts of a breakup may never completely go away.
+You want to continue to cultivate the feelings of peace when thinking about your old relationship, as well as embrace the lessons you’ve learned about yourself and about what you hope for in a future relationship.

 - Action Takeaway: It’s time to really work on building up your self-esteem.
 Intentionally reflect on your positive qualities, the accomplishments in your life thus far, the personal strengths and gifts you are proud of, and what others appreciate the most about you.
 Make some space to engage in self-care, whatever that looks like for you.
 Spend time with loved ones and enjoy being able to feel lighter and more peaceful.

-This is the stage that I love to see my clients get to – a gradual acceptance of the end of the relationship, and feelings of positivity and hopefulness about the future.
-And yet, even when they have processed through most of their most intense emotions, come to accept and feel peace about the ending of the relationship, it is not uncommon that some of the earlier stages can come up again.
-A special day, a memory, a sentimental item in your home, may trigger some pain, sadness, anger, or betrayal.
+This is the stage that I love to see my clients get to – a gradual acceptance of the end of the relationship, with feelings of positivity and hopefulness about the future.
+Yet, even when clients have processed through most of their most intense emotions, come to accept and feel peace about the ending of the relationship, it is not uncommon that some of the earlier stages can come up again.
+A special day, a memory, or even a sentimental item in your home may trigger some pain, sadness, anger, or betrayal.
 This is normal.
 Lean into the positive thoughts and feelings and notice the evidence in yourself of how far you have come from the earlier stages of grief.

-- Action Takeaway: Use the learning and growth you’ve gone through during this grieving process and continue to work on your self-development, your goals for yourself and for a future relationship, and celebrate the resilience and strength that you have gained by going through such a painful experience!
+- Action Takeaway: Use the learning and growth you’ve gone through during this grieving process and continue to work on your self-development, your goals for yourself and for a future relationship.
+Celebrate the resilience and strength that you have gained by going through such a painful experience!

 Wishing you strength, support and wellness,